Key dates in the career of ex-Nissan Chairman Carlos Ghosn

 TOKYO — The arrest of former Nissan Motor Co.
 Chairman Carlos Ghosn came after a largely illustrious history at the company.
-Here’s a look at some key dates from Ghosn’s two decades at Nissan and the current criminal case against him:
+Some key dates from Ghosn’s two decades at Nissan and the current criminal case against him:

 June 1999: Ghosn becomes chief operating officer at Nissan, sent in by French alliance partner Renault SA, to save the Japanese automaker from near-bankruptcy.